Kingxukai/linux/Documentation/trace/coresight/coresight.rst

     1
     root:/sys/bus/coresight/devices#

-At boot time the current etm3x driver will configure the first address comparator with "_stext" and "_etext", essentially tracing any instruction that falls within that range.
+At boot time the woke current etm3x driver will configure the woke first address comparator with "_stext" and "_etext", essentially tracing any instruction that falls within that range.
 As such "enabling" a source will immediately trigger a trace capture::